Headlight flashing

 Headlight flashing is the act of either briefly switching on the headlights of a car, or of momentarily switching between a headlight's high beams and low beams, in an effort to communicate with another driver or drivers.
 The signal is sometimes referred to in car manufacturers' manuals as an optical horn, since it draws the attention of other drivers.

 The signal is intended to convey a warning to other drivers of road hazards.

 History

 Headlight flashing might have come into more common use as a means of attempting driver-to-driver communication by the mid-1970s, when cars began to come with headlight beam selectors located on the steering column—typically activated by pulling the turn signal stalk—rather than the previous foot-operated pushbutton switches.
 The signal stalk configuration was later wired to permit the momentary activation of the high beams regardless of whether the headlamp switch was turned on or off.
+Motorcycle headlamp modulators automatically oscillate the intensity of the headlamp in an effort to make the motorcycle more conspicuous to other drivers.

 Uses

 Headlight flashing attracts attention, and so can be considered the visual equivalent of blowing the horn.
 Indeed, some car owner's manuals identify headlight control on the steering column as the "optical horn".
-Like the horn, it has many uses.
+Like the horn, it has many uses: